 Dooars Region and Jaldapara National Park

-If you can't make it all the way as far as Kazaringa National Park in Assam to seen the rare one-horned rhinoceros in the wild, don't despair.
+If you can't make it all the way as far as Kazaringa National Park in Assam to see the rare one-horned rhinoceros in the wild, don't despair.
 Jaldapara National Park has about 50 of these creatures, and you can view them close up on an elephant safari.
-The sanctuary is the most well known forest in the Dooars region, at the Himalayan foothills of West Bengal close to Bhutan.
+The sanctuary is the most well-known forest in the remote Dooars region.
 If you stay at the Forest Department's Hollong Tourist Lodge deep inside the national park, you'll be blessed with the sight of animals wandering to the nearby creek and salt lick -- rhinos included!
-It's possible to make reservations for the tourist lodge online here.
-Otherwise, Mithun Das of Wild Planet Travels is the best person for all travel arrangements, including lodge bookings and safaris.
+It's possible to make reservations for the tourist lodge online.
+Otherwise, Mithun Das of Wild Planet Travels in Madarihat is the best person for all travel arrangements, including lodge bookings and safaris.
 The sanctuary is open from October through May.
-The top months for rhino watching are March and April, when the new grass comes up.
+The top months for rhino watching are March and April when the new grass comes up.

 Pandua and Gaur

-About 6 hours north of Kolkata, spread throughout Pandua and Gaur, are the fascinating ruins of the former capitals of Muslim nawabs (rulers) dating back to the 13th-16th centuries.
+Spread throughout Pandua and Gaur, in West Bengal's Malda district, are the fascinating ruins of the former capitals of Muslim nawabs (rulers) dating back to the 13th-16th centuries.
 Most of the ruins are mosques, including the 14th century Adina Masjid in Pandua.
-It's one of the largest mosques in India and it contains the tomb of its builder, Sikander Shah.Continue to 9 of 10 below.
+It's one of the largest mosques in India and it contains the tomb of its builder, Sikander Shah.